 Once your notice period expires and the tenant hasn’t complied, you can file your eviction lawsuit in Justice Court.

-Fort Worth is in Tarrant County, which has multiple Justice Court precincts that handle these cases.
+Fort Worth is in Tarrant County, with multiple Justice Court precincts handling these cases.

 Justice Court Requirements in Tarrant County

 You must file your eviction suit in the Justice Court precinct where your rental property sits.
-If you get this wrong, the court will dismiss your case before you even get started.
+If you get this wrong, the court will dismiss your case before you start.

 Tarrant County has eight Justice Court precincts, each covering different areas of Fort Worth and surrounding cities.
 That’s why it might be confusing for landlords.

-Justice Court 1 covers much of central Fort Worth and handles tons of eviction cases.
+Justice Court 1 covers much of central Fort Worth and handles many eviction cases.
 The clerks there have seen every type of landlord mistake you can make, like backwards paperwork and completely missing documents.

-They won’t give you legal advice, but they’ll tell you if your paperwork is missing required information so you don’t waste time and money.
+They won’t give you legal advice, but they’ll tell you if your paperwork lacks required information so you don’t waste time and money.

 Required Documentation for the Eviction Suit